 What is reasonably foreseeable will depend on what caused the injury and the type of injury that was caused.
 It can be difficult to know where to draw the line between what was caused by the injury and what was not.

 Am I entitled to compensation?
 Who should I claim compensation from?
 Will I get enough compensation to make it worth my while?
 What is the process from claiming compensation?
-If you are asking yourself any of these questions, contact Friends Legal Leeds today.
+If you are asking yourself any of these questions, contact Personal Injury Claims Leeds today.

 Claiming compensation is easier than you might expect.
 If you feel you have suffered unfairly due to an accident that wasn’t your fault, you should claim compensation to mitigate the unfairness.